 - Redistribute the Unit 2, Week 2: Writing Practice: Teacher-Guided Student Activity Card. - Invite a student to read the directions aloud for the whole group. - Answer any questions. - Tell students that even though this is a teacher-guided activity, they are going to work relatively independently, following the ALL Independent Group Work protocol, to complete the activity, and you are going to observe how they use the protocol to guide their independent work. - Circulate to support students as they work, observing and monitoring students and making notes of stars and steps. - When ELLs get to step 2 on the card, consider inviting home language use to ease the linguistic demands. - After 10 minutes, refocus the group and provide stars and steps.
-Note: Because the small group instructional time is shortened today, students may not complete the full ALL Independent Group Work protocol. - Collect Teacher-Guided Student Activity Card to review student work.
+Note: Because the small group instructional time is shortened today, students may not complete the full ALL Independent Group Work protocol. - Collect Teacher-Guided Student Activity Cards to review student work.

 - I can read an independent reading text with increasing stamina.
-(RL.3.10, RI.3.10) - I can choose and respond to an appropriate reading prompt.
-(RL.3.10, RI.3.10)
+(RL.4.10, RI.4.10) - I can choose and respond to an appropriate reading prompt.
+(RL.4.10, RI.4.10)

 - In this lesson, students complete the task on their Independent Reading: Student Task Card for Day 3 with some teacher support.
 Similar to Week 1, Day 2, students use the Jigsaw protocol to familiarize themselves with the Literary Reading Prompt Bookmarks. - Because students are learning the routines and components of the ALL Block, this lesson contains whole class instruction. - Differentiation: Consider working with a few students who need additional support during the Jigsaw protocol.
 For ELLs who need heavier support, repeat and rephrase the bookmarks.
 Or strategically pair ELLs and allow students to work in pairs for the jigsaw activity.
-Additionally, some students may benefit from having more or fewer bookmarks to be individually responsible for during the Jigsaw protocol. - In advance: - Strategically group students into groups of six for the jigsaw. - Prepare the Literary Reading Prompt Bookmarks by creating two per student.
+Additionally, some students may benefit from having more or fewer bookmarks to be individually responsible for during the Jigsaw protocol. - In advance: - Strategically group students into groups of six for the jigsaw. - Prepare materials required for independent work (see Independent Work and Independent Reading task cards) - Prepare the Literary Reading Prompt Bookmarks by creating two per student.
 In a group of six, each student should have two bookmarks and none should be repeated. - Review the Jigsaw protocol.
-See Module 1 Appendix.
+(Refer to the Classroom Protocols document for the full version of the protocol.)

-- ✓ Poster Walk Poster 5 (from Unit 1, Week 1, Day 1: Introduction to the Additional Language and Literacy Block; one to display) - ☑ Unit 2, Week 2: Independent Reading: Student Task Card (from Week 2, Day 1; one per student) - Free choice reading texts (one per student) - Independent reading journal (from Unit 1, Lesson 6 module lesson; one per student) - Vocabulary log (from Unit 1, Lesson 5 module lesson; one per student) - Signal card (from Unit 1, Week 1, Day 1: Introduction to the Additional Language and Literacy Block; one per student) - Literary Reading Prompt Bookmarks (two per student; see Teaching Notes) - ☑ Directions for Introducing the Independent Reading Prompt Bookmarks (from Week 1, Day 2: Independent Reading; one to display) - Online or paper translation dictionary (one per ELL in student's home language) - ☑ Informational Reading Prompt Bookmarks (from Week 1, Day 2: Independent Reading; two per student; see Teaching Notes)
+- ✓ Poster Walk Poster 5 (from Unit 1, Week 1, Day 1: Introduction to the Additional Language and Literacy Block; one to display) - ☑ Unit 2, Week 2: Independent Reading: Student Task Card (from Week 2, Day 1; one per student) - Free choice reading texts (one per student) - Independent reading journal (from Unit 1, Lesson 2 module lesson; one per student) - Vocabulary log (from Unit 1, Lesson 3 module lesson; one per student) - Signal card (from Unit 1, Week 1, Day 1: Introduction to the Additional Language and Literacy Block; one per student) - ☑ Literary Reading Prompt Bookmarks (two per student; see Teaching Notes) - ☑ Directions for Introducing the Independent Reading Prompt Bookmarks (from Week 1, Day 2: Independent Reading; one to display)

+Online or paper translation dictionary (one per ELL in student's home language)

+☑ Informational Reading Prompt Bookmarks (from Week 1, Day 2: Independent Reading; two per student; see Teaching Notes)